Skip Navigation

 • Cleaning a Grease Trap includes pumping all wastewater and waste (FOG, settled solids, etc.,) from the system to a truck licensed by DERM to haul and dispose waste at an approved facility.
 Skimming, decanting, or putting any wastewater or waste back in the system is prohibited

-• Utilizing an unlicensed hauler is prohibited.
-Licensed hauler MUST exhibit a DERM decal
+• Utilizing an unlicensed liquid waste transporter is prohibited.
+Licensed transporters MUST exhibit a current year DERM decal on their transport vehicles.

 • Not properly/completely cleaning a grease trap as mandated above (or by your GDO permit) will result in the issuance of a ticket or other enforcement action by DERM